-Guardianship is a legal relationship established by the court that assigns an individual or program to a person who has developmental disabilities, dementia, brain injury, chronic mental illness, or any other issue that makes them incapable of caring for themselves.
+It is a legal relationship where a court appoints someone, usually a relative, for a person who has who has developmental disabilities, dementia, brain injury, chronic mental illness, or any other issue that makes them incapable of caring for themselves.

 Yes.
 Guardianship is established in a court proceeding.

 You can, but there are lots of legal requirements and papers to file.
 Ms. Kornblum can help you through the process.